Medical leaders to write to care home staff amid fears over anti-vax campaign

 Speaking during her coronavirus briefing, she said: "I have read and heard reports of anti-vax forces trying to target staff and particular groups to discourage them from taking the vaccine and I would really deprecate that kind of conduct."

-She added: "It's in everybody's interests if you're offered this vaccine, whoever you are, whatever sector you work in, whatever age you are, when you are offered this vaccine my strong, strong plea, advice, encouragement, exhortation, call it what you want, is to get the vaccine.
+She added: "Whoever you are, whatever sector you work in, whatever age you are, when you are offered this vaccine my strong, strong plea, advice, encouragement, exhortation, call it what you want, is to get the vaccine.

 "It is for your own good and of course it helps us collectively fight this virus."